-Furthermore, a study found that, again, consuming two cups of coffee one hour before a workout reduced post-workout muscle soreness by up to 48% – aspirin only produces a 25% decrease.
+Another study found that consuming two cups of coffee one hour before a workout reduced post-workout muscle soreness by up to 48%.
+Aspirin only produces a 25% decrease.

 Often found in weight loss supplements, caffeine aids in a variety of ways concerning weight loss.

 Research has shown that not only before, but also after exercise, taking caffeine supplements increases the release of stored fat.
 It can also increase the amount of fat that you actually burn while exercising.
 This is because it increases heat production and epinephrine which helps burn additional calories and fat.

 Coffee or caffeine before exercise has brain benefits too.
 A study was conducted where a group were given either a placebo or caffeine soon after looking at images.

 The day after they were asked to recall the images and the caffeine consuming participants did significantly better.

 Coffee makes your brain release a growth factor called Brain-Derived Neurotrophic Factor (BDNF).
 BDNF makes brain stem cells convert into new neurons in your brain, this can have many benefits for brain function.

 If you don’t over consume caffeine you will feel the benefits of it with few to no side effects.
 Coffee can be a huge part of a healthy lifestyle if consumed properly.

 The common side effects of consuming too much caffeine are as such: